 Stretching your sensing muscles is one of the more interesting and fun assignments to give yourself.
 The kind of mindful attitude that quietly gathers ideas through everyday experiences and ambient impressions can bring real richness into your life.

-// Curated Resources
+// Curated Resources on Sensing

 The business case for curiosity // Francesca Gino, Harvard Business Review (2018) Along with a discussion of the benefits, Francesca Gino shares tactics managers can take to encourage curiosity.

 Framing is about deeply knowing what you are trying to accomplish and understanding the parameters within which you need to work.

 Framing refers to the task of clearly (and accurately) defining the problem or opportunity and having a full understanding of the the project’s parameters and constraints.
 Those are two separate points – defining the creative problem or core goal and identifying the project’s real limitations – and they are equally important in terms of influencing the nature of your ideas.

 In the process of writing, film-making, and preparing Broadway shows, laser focus on the story being told provides direction for creative energies and serves as final arbiter of creative decision-making.
 This is no less true in considering myriad options for learning and development strategies – you must identify and remain true to your core goals.
 Indeed, most creative processes begin by defining the problem or the creative goal.